mattrondel/C859/README.md

+I have been working with my mentor on a weekly basis and have been in contact with not just my instructor but all of them for this course.
+I am on my last class with 3 units left
+I am on my 3rd attempt with the objective assesment

 post exam #2
 i could not for the life of me solve 8,10,12 and 13 mind you 12 and 13 are the file and csv ones.